MashuSato/Automated-Firmware-Upgrade-Rescheduler-for-Meraki-Networks/README.md

 - The tool requires a valid API Key and OrgID to function correctly.
 - Ensure that the Google Form is configured correctly with a dropdown question for network selection.

+---

+## Disclaimer

+This tool is provided "as is" without any warranty, express or implied.
+The developer assumes no responsibility for any damage or loss resulting from the use of this tool.
+Users are responsible for ensuring the proper configuration and use of the tool, including adherence to Meraki API rate limits and best practices.
+Always back up your data before making significant changes to your network configuration.